wiowou/vroutify/README.md

 **Functions as Properties**

-Functions are supported but they must not be "arrow" functions.
+Functions are supported but they must not be [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

 ##### Ignored Routes

-Routes that start with a hyphen, '-', will be ignored by Vroutify.
+Routes that start with a hyphen, `-`, will be ignored by Vroutify.
 In this example, `pages/-others` and `pages/-help.vue` are ignored.

 ##### Ignored Files